 These two steps are crucial, and if your company passes them without complaints, the inspectors of the certification body will recommend your company for an ISO certification.
 However, this isn’t the end – ISO certificates are usually valid for three years before they need to be renewed.
 In the time leading up to renewal, your company will be regularly evaluated and audited.
 In the fourth year, inspectors will perform a re-certification audit.

 Since it was founded, ISO has published over 24,000 standards which seek to achieve 17 sustainability goals, including eliminating poverty, improving education, climate action, and more.
 Since ISO standards are all quite different, it is impossible to create a general list of requirements.
-However, ISO themselves encourage you to view the standards regardless, as they are self-described as a “formula that describes the best way of doing something”.
+However, ISO themselves encourage you to view the standards regardless, for better clarity.

 The most popular standards fall into one of six categories.